-China’s Xi to meet foreign business leaders amid jitters over economy
+China’s Xi meets foreign business leaders amid jitters over economy

-Apple CEO Tim Cook among executives expected to attend meeting, according to Wall Street Journal report.
+Meeting comes as Beijing seeks to woo foreign investment after a challenging few years for world’s No 2 economy.

-Taipei, Taiwan – Chinese President Xi Jinping is set to meet with American business leaders in Beijing, media outlets have reported, as he tries to woo foreign investment back to China after a challenging few years for the world’s second-largest economy.
+Taipei, Taiwan – Chinese President Xi Jinping met with American business leaders and academics at Beijing’s Great Hall of the People, state media has reported, as he tries to woo foreign investment back to China after a challenging few years for the world’s second-largest economy.

-The meeting on Wednesday is expected to include Apple CEO Tim Cook, Blackstone head Stephen A Schwarzman and HSBC’s Noel Quinn, the Wall Street Journal reported, citing people familiar with the roster.
+The meeting on Wednesday included Evan Greenberg, the chief executive of the US insurance company Chubb, as well as Stephen Orlins, the president of the National Committee on US-China Relations, and Craig Allen, the president of the US-China Business Council.

 Keep readinglist of 4 items